wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 4.4 Extra performance configuration
 """"""""""""""""""""""""""""""""""""""""""""""""""""""

-Some tweats to *optimize* Elasticsearch general performance throught RAM configurations.
+Some tweats to *optimize* Elasticsearch general performance thought RAM configurations.

-Basically we will try to lock Elasticsearch RAM minium and maximum amount, this way we can avoid the swapping, Elasticsearch feels so bad about swapping, everytime Elasticsearch needs to swap query and fecth queries **multiply per ten their load time**.
+Basically we will try to lock Elasticsearch RAM minimum and maximum amount, this way we can avoid the swapping, Elasticsearch feels so bad about swapping, every time Elasticsearch needs to swap query and fetch queries **multiply per ten their load time**.

 Open Elasticsearch configuration file ::